 As a first step, students research and inventory their local ICH and safeguard it in a wiki inventory

 .
-This provides a multilingual platform through which schools and the wider communities can highlight their local ICH and learn about the ICH of other communities or countries.
-Being confronted with other cultures and mindsets and understanding the difference between ‘ours’ and ‘theirs’ will help students and communities to make the raison d’être of their own cultural heritage visible.
+This provides a multilingual platform through which schools and the wider communities can highlight their local ICH and learn about the ICH of the other partner countries and communities of the CLICHE project.
+Being confronted with other cultures and mindsets and understanding the difference between ‘ours’ and ‘theirs’ helps students and communities to make the raison d’être of their own cultural heritage visible.

-i. prepare blended educational packages around the topic ‘Education for Sustainable Development’ that integrate ICH into the teaching of different subjects and extra-curricular activities using an interdisciplinary approach,
+- prepare blended educational packages around the topic ‘Education for Sustainable Development’ that integrate ICH into the teaching of different subjects and extra-curricular activities using an interdisciplinary approach,

-ii. organise fairs and talks with ICH experts to draw the attention of the whole school and the wider community, raise involvement and encourage conservation ethic, taking into account the ICH of immigrant students and communities.
+- organise fairs and talks with ICH experts to draw the attention of the whole school and the wider community, raise involvement and encourage conservation ethic, taking into account the ICH of immigrant students and communities.